erp12/clojush-playground/README.md

 # Clojush Playground

-The Clojush project has been used as the PushGP implementation for multiple publications and has been used as the reference implementation for multiple other PushGP systems.
-This project provides some simple utilities for exploring some implementation details of Clojure which other practitioners who are building their own PushGP system should know.
+The Clojush project has been used as the PushGP implementation for many publications and as the reference implementation for multiple other PushGP systems.
+This project provides some utilities for exploring certain implementation details of Clojush which practitioners building their own PushGP system might find useful.

-Much of Clojush's development and usage patterns require a copy of the project's source code and knowledge of the project's build system.
+Much of Clojush's development and usage requires a copy of the project's source code and knowledge of the build system.
 The playground provides utilities that only assume Clojush is on the class path and allows users to specify a dependency on Clojush in whatever way they want (including whichever Clojush version).
+This is particularly useful for starting the playground quickly in a REPL without much fuss (see below).

 ## Getting Started

 Many Clojush versions exist, including many private or one-off versions customized for a specific research effort.
-The playground does not directly depend on Clojush so that user can specify the precise version they would like to explore.
+The playground does not directly depend on Clojush so you can specify the precise version you would like to explore.

-Add the playground and you version of Clojush to your `deps.edn`.
-For this example we will use a version of Clojush from clojars.
+Add the playground and version of Clojush to your `deps.edn`.
+For this example we will use the lastest version of Clojush published to Clojars.

 ```clojure
 :deps {